aappddeevv/graphql-codegen-scala/packages/graphql-codegen-scala-operations/README.md

 - enum extensions (but it handles enums)
 - default values
 - other things buried deep in the graphql spec...
+- fields listed both in a fragment and explicitly are added twice leading to a compilation error
+- `$` in graphql will be replaced by `$$` to support scala string interpolation.
+It does not use a smart replacement strategy so its possible that it will improperly replace `$` and cause compile errors.

 # sbt